-Furthermore, Council grants an additional rebate above the impermissible value to residential properties that are valued at R480 000 and below.
-These properties qualify for an additional rebate of R 145 000.
+5. Furthermore, Council grants an additional rebate(FORGONE) above the impermissible value to residential properties that are valued at R 600 000 and below.
+These properties qualify for an additional rebate of R 185 000 on the market value of the property at the approved tariff.